cloudmesh/client/docs/source/system.rst

   explorer https://www.python.org/ftp/python/2.7.10/python-2.7.10.msi

 This will open the internet explorer and download the python msi installer.
-It will walk you through the intall process.
+It will walk you through the install process.

 .. note:: If you like to install it separately, you can find the
 	  downloaded msi in the `~/Downloads` directory.
 To install